Remedial Math Gets a New Look at Community Colleges Nationwide

 50 Texas Community Colleges Adopt “Mathways”

-While California continues to mull over the benefits and drawbacks of their new pathways program, Texas is moving full-steam ahead with a similar plan.
-All 50 community colleges in the state have endorsed a new program dubbed “Mathways,” which is designed to completely revamp remedial math.
-The multi-year program began this fall in a handful of the state’s community colleges, with the intention of eventually expending the program to all 50 schools.
+While California continues to mull over the benefits and drawbacks of its new pathways program, Texas is moving full-steam ahead with a similar plan.
+All 50 community colleges in the state have endorsed a new program dubbed “Mathways,” which is designed to revamp remedial math completely.
+The multi-year program began this fall in a handful of the state’s community colleges, eventually expanding the program to all 50 schools.

-According to Inside Higher Ed, the program will place students interested in degree programs requiring higher level math on an algebra-based development course.
-Other students will be able to meet their basic math requirements through less rigorous classes, such as statistics.
+According to Inside Higher Ed, the program will place students interested in degree programs requiring higher-level math on an algebra-based development course.
+Other students can meet their basic math requirements through less rigorous classes, such as statistics.
 If these students decide to shift gears and pursue a more math-intensive track, bridge courses will be available.
-College officials in the state told Inside Higher Ed that there will be significant benefits in making this a statewide program, including the ability to leverage state policy in this area.
+College officials in the state told Inside Higher Ed there will be significant benefits in making this a statewide program, including the ability to leverage state policy in this area.

 “Math Redesign” Comes to Boston Schools

-Community colleges in the Boston area are also adopting a new approach to remedial math that has been gaining steam across the country.
+Community colleges in the Boston area are also adopting a new approach to remedial math that has been gaining steam nationwide.
 Known as “Math Redesign,” schools are offering students the chance to bone up on their math knowledge using self-guided online courses.
 Students work together in an actual classroom, with a teacher on hand to offer assistance and answer questions.
-However, students can work at their own pace, ensuring they fully grasp one concept before moving onto the next.
+However, students can work independently, ensuring they fully grasp one concept before moving on to the next.

 The program is currently offered at a handful of Boston area schools via a grant from the U.S. Department of Labor, according to Boston.com.
 The program began at Middlesex Community College in 2011, and college officials hope to continue to expand the program over the next few years.
-The program has grown quickly in the locations where it is currently offered, as more students tune into the many benefits the individualized program offers.
+The program has grown quickly in the locations currently offered as more students tune into the many benefits the individualized program offers.

-Remedial math may be a necessary evil in the community college system, but educators are finding it does not need to be a major obstacle in college completion.
-By looking at remedial math in different ways, and catering programs to the unique needs of students, those students can get the math help they need without classes interfering with their degree goals.
-These programs are serving as examples to other community colleges looking for innovative ways to re-design remedial programs to promote student success.
+Remedial math may be a necessary evil in the community college system, but educators find it does not need to be a significant obstacle to college completion.
+By looking at remedial math in different ways and catering programs to the unique needs of students, those students can get the math help they need without classes interfering with their degree goals.
+These programs serve as examples to other community colleges looking for innovative ways to re-design remedial programs to promote student success.

 Additional Resources [+]